[Article expanded – 20th June 2019]

 Why can’t a selling agent just deal with all of that?

 Because the important aspect when selling is to know and understand how many buyers are out there and what might they each be prepared to offer (or bid) once they have everything in place to make a final decision.
-Buyers also need to arrange things they need like a survey, a confirmed mortgage offer, completed legal searches etc…
+Buyers also need to arrange things they require like a survey, a confirmed mortgage offer, completed legal searches etc…

 The best people to deal with all these matters would unquestionably be an agent acting specifically for the buyer in question.